pw-02/ezkl-exploration/README.md

 4. **Reporting**

-   Once the proof has computed the dispatcher will report all mettrics to the following file `'/ezkl-exploration/distrubuted_proving/performance_logs.csv'` on the dispacther node.
+   Once the proof has been computed the dispatcher will report all mettrics to `'/ezkl-exploration/distrubuted_proving/performance_logs.csv'` on the dispacther node.

    Sometimes the dispacther can lose connection with the worker (working on resolving this).
-If that happens, the worker may still run the proof job to completion and log its reporting metrics to `'/ezkl-exploration/data/{datetime}'`.
+If that happens, the worker may still run the proof job to completion and log its reporting metrics to `'/ezkl-exploration/distrubuted_proving/worker_log.csv'`.
 This same information is already in  `'/ezkl-exploration/distrubuted_proving/performance_logs.csv'` but we log twice for now for backup.